Wild Bunch: Career

 Doolin soon took action: On November 1, 1892, his new gang, the Wild Bunch, robbed the Ford County Bank at Spearville, Kansas, getting away with all the cash on hand and over $1,500 in treasury notes.
 From the postcard descriptions sent out, the city marshal of Stillwater, Oklahoma Territory recognized Ol' Yantis, the gang's newest member.
 The marshal's posse soon cornered and killed Yantis in a shootout.

 On June 11, 1893, the Wild Bunch held up a Santa Fe train west of Cimarron, Kansas.
 They took $1,000 in silver from the California-New Mexico Express.
 A sheriff's posse from old Beaver County, Oklahoma Territory, caught up with the gang north of Fort Supply.
 The gang got away but, in the ensuing gunfight, Doolin was shot in the left foot.
 The injury gave him pain for the rest of his life.

 On September 1, 1893, a posse organized by the new U.S. Marshal, Evett Dumas "E.D."
 Nix, entered the outlaw town of Ingalls with the intent to capture the gang.
 In what would be remembered as the Battle of Ingalls, three of the fourteen lawmen were killed in the gunfire.
 Two town citizens also died; one was killed protecting the outlaws.

 After a short break the gang continued its activities in Oklahoma Territory.
 On January 3, 1894, Pierce and Waightman held up the store and post office at Clarkson.
 On January 23, the gang robbed the Farmers Citizens Bank at Pawnee, and March 10, the Wild Bunch robbed the Santa Fe Railway station at Woodward of more than $6,000.

-On March 20, Nix sent the Three Guardsmen with a directive to take care of the Wild Bunch.
+On March 20, US Marshal E.D.
+Nix sent the Three Guardsmen with a directive to take care of the Wild Bunch.
 The directive stated in part, "I have selected you to do this work, placing explicit confidence in your abilities to cope with those desperadoes and bring them in—alive if possible—dead if necessary."